nithin01010/Assignment/README.md

 - If you change your models, delete the old database file to avoid schema mismatch errors.
 - For production, consider using a more robust database and HTTPS.
+- Check System_data file for records, It records every 18 sec

 ---